About this content type

-- write about a person’s experience of an aspect of the University (a student’s experience of Freshers’ Week, a researcher’s account of their involvement in a research project)
+- tell a person’s story about their experience of an aspect of the University (a student’s experience of Freshers’ Week, a researcher’s account of their involvement in a research project)

-- write about a collaboration between the University and an industrial partner (the work of the University’s turbo centre in collaboration with Ford, Jaguar Land Rover and Cummins Turbo Technologies)
+- showcase a collaboration between the University and a course-related partner (the work of the University’s turbo centre in collaboration with Ford, Jaguar Land Rover and Cummins Turbo Technologies)

-- your content is about a broader subject, rather than an individual experience - this would be better suited as another content type (Project, Event, Campaign)
+- you want to write about a broad subject, rather than an individual experience - this would be better suited as another content type (Project, Event, Campaign)

 Naming your Case study

-- be easy to understand - use simple English and avoid using technical terms if possible
+- be easy to understand and avoid using fancy or technical language

 - make sense when read out of context - this will help users find your content through search engines